5xgftvy2c7-dotcom/medauth-artifact/README.md

 GENERATE_ONLY=1 TABLE_MODE=paper ./run_all.sh
 ```

-The two modes are separate: `paper` calculates tables from checked-in experiment records, while `measured` reports raw local measurements when the required input logs are available.

-Important: Table 4 is not calculated from Tables 1--3.
-It represents a separate server load-test experiment.
-In `paper` mode, the package calculates Table 4 from packaged request summaries, latency samples, and CPU samples.
-In `measured` mode, it expects externally produced load-test data in `raw-data/table4_measured.csv`.

 For Table 4, scalability is reported over 3 repetitions. `Conc.` means concurrent sessions/users and is specified in `data/table4_experiment_config.csv`.
 The reproduction package includes `data/table4_request_summary.csv`, `data/table4_latency_samples.csv`, and `data/table4_cpu_samples.csv`.
 Throughput is calculated as `successful_requests / steady_state_seconds`, then reported as `mean +/- sample_std` over 3 repetitions. p50/p95 are calculated using nearest-rank percentiles over latency samples.
 CPU is the mean of CPU samples.
 Error is `failed_requests / total_requests * 100`.